Gerard Wilk: Early life

 He was born in Gliwice to Jadwiga and Jan/Hans Wilk.
 He was raised by a single mother, with father drafted into the German army, and after the war, exiled to Siberia until 1949 for being a member of Wehrmacht.
 Gerard had a brother, Jan, who was four years older.
 At the age of 13, he took the exams for the Bytom Ballet School.
 He was admitted on a probationary period for a year.
 During this time, he had to catch up three years worth of craft under Halina Hulanicka, who studied dance under Isadora Duncan in Paris.
 Wilk not only successfully dealt with the backlog, but also discovered a life passion, and years later became an icon of Polish ballet.

 Career

 Hulanicka persuaded Wilk to move to the Warsaw ballet school.
 When he passed his final exams there in 1964, he already had dance employment.
 He climbed all the way in the ballet hierarchy: from a member of the corps de ballet to the coryphée.
-In 1968 he joined the troupe of the Warsaw Grand Theater (now Polish National Ballet), where in 1970 he became a soloist.
+In 1968, he joined the troupe of the Warsaw Grand Theater (now Polish National Ballet), where he became a soloist in 1970.
 Wilk was appreciated by critics and the public.
 Performances with his participation became mass events.
-The critics wrote that he was an individuality, attracted attention, that one could admire both the mastery with which he performs the dance, and at the same time the spontaneity, the ability to convey emotions.
-On 26 June 1970 was his last Warsaw performance, Romeo and Juliet premiere, after which he moved abroad.
+The critics wrote that he was an individuality, attracted attention, that one could admire both the mastery with which he performs the dance, and at the same time, the spontaneity, the ability to convey emotions.
+26 June 1970 was his last Warsaw performance, Romeo and Juliet premiere, after which he moved abroad.